patractlabs/elara/packages/stat/README.md

 Based on the Koa framework, Redis is used for storage components, and Kafka is used for message queues

 ## How to use

 1. Install the dependencies

 ```
     yarn install
 ```

 2. Prepare

 - uses [Redis](https://github.com/redis/redis) As a storage component, you need to prepare a redis running instance (you can build it yourself or use the redis service provided by cloud service).
 In the following configuration phase, the Host/Port/Password of the instance will be used.
 - uses [Kafka](http://kafka.apache.org/) As a Message middleware, you need to prepare a kafka running instance (you can build it yourself or use the redis service provided by cloud service).
 In the following configuration phase, the Host/Port/Password of the instance will be used.
-- Add a Topic "elara-dev" in Kafak
+- Add a Topic "elara-dev" in Kafka

 3. Configuration

 ```
     # Edit ./config/env/dev.env.js
      redis: {